 We all carry different beliefs about our health.
 Health beliefs, in turn, guide much of what we do.
 They guide whether we choose to walk or drive to the store.
-Also, what and how we eat.
-Health beliefs shape our capacity to take action, to see ourselves as healthy (or flawed) and to avoid risks.
+Also, how we eat.
+Health beliefs shape our capacity to act, to see ourselves as healthy (or flawed) and to avoid risks.
 Beliefs around health, however, rarely reflect our true potential.
 For many, they are situated in past realities.
 They reflect our past struggles for survival or life sufferings.
 Simply caring for others with debilitating illness can shape our beliefs around life expectancy.
-Some of us live health pessimistically, while others perhaps too optimistically.
+Some of us live health pessimistically, while others too optimistically.

 Patients can have opinions about their health, skewed either to the positive or negative.
 When beliefs lack congruence with actual health events, many patients begin to report distress (or anxiety).
-Patients with advanced disease will often think themselves into a panic, especially when they can no longer make meaningful health changes.
+Patients with advanced disease will often panic, especially when they can no longer make meaningful health changes.
 It is estimated that up to 67% of people who live with advanced COPD will experience a panic attack (4).

 So, health beliefs are powerful motivators for health change (or inaction).
 Yet, they may not always be true.

 The Shifting Perspectives Model of Chronic Illness (5) challenges traditional theories that chronic disease progresses on a linear trajectory.
 Instead of progressing inevitably towards worsening health, the fact is that many patients with chronic illness shift back and forth between events that make them feel “sick” and feel “well”.

 When patients feel healthy, they are likely to report greater life satisfaction.
 They feel happier and greater mastery over their disease.
 Putting health in the foreground, however, is not entirely positive.
 Patients who feel healthy are less likely to sustain health changes.
 Many lack the constant drive to monitor their health or undergo discomforts in the name of disease.